hcp922/helenas-webpage/content/publication/gem5-valid-journal/index.md

 publication: In *The Journal of Supercomputing (March 2020)*
 publication_short: In *The Journal of Supercomputing (March 2020)*

 abstract: Since the early 70s, simulation infrastructures have been a keystone in computer architecture research, providing a fast and reliable way to prototype and evaluate ideas for future computing systems.
-There are different types of simulators, from most detailed (cycle-accurate) to time-based/functional and analytical modeling.
+There are different types of simulators, from most detailed (cycle-accurate) to time-based functional and analytical modeling.
 Increasing accuracy translates into several orders of magnitude in terms of simulation speed.
 Yet, a question remains open: are the results derived from the simulation infrastructure representative of a real machine?

 # Summary.
 An optional shortened abstract.